justalemon/RagePresence/README.md

 # RagePresence<br>[![AppVeyor][appveyor-img]][appveyor-url] [![Patreon][patreon-img]][patreon-url] [![PayPal][paypal-img]][paypal-url] [![Discord][discord-img]][discord-url]

-RagePresence is a mod for Grand Theft Auto V that adds support for Discord Rich Presence.
-It shows your current mission (if playing on one), location (with a big picture), vehicle (with the make logo), ped (if on foot)
+RagePresence is a ScriptHookV mod that adds support for Discord Rich Presence into Grand Theft Auto V. It shows your current mission (if playing on one), location (with a big picture) and vehicle model with make logo (if any).

 ## Download